CodeReDarsh/bacon-cipher/README.md

     `make && make test`

-- Don't try to clean the build using `make clean` as it causes the tests folder to be deleted for some reason.
+- Don't try to clean the build using `make clean` as it causes the tests folder to be deleted for some reason lol.